 \section{Introduction}

+Creating deceptive images typically involves a series of multi-step, even nested manipulation operations to produce fine details and hide human-perceptible artifacts.
+With the aid of large models, the labor-intensive and professional-skill-intensive manual manipulation process has been significantly simplified into a semi-automatic manner, requiring only simple prompt engineering~\cite{sun2024rethinking,wang2025opensdi}.
+As a result, deceptive images involving complex manipulation processes are now ubiquitous in real life~\cite{NIST16_2019}.
+Revealing such deceptive images has thus become an urgent need in the field of Image Manipulation Localization (IML).

+However, when applied to real scenarios, existing IML methods often experience a significant performance drop~\cite{luo2024toward}.
+Most existing studies~\cite{park2025community} attribute this to training data bias and have made various efforts to bridge the data distribution gap.

+Considering the manipulation processes involved in generating deceptive images, we identify a long-neglected yet pivotal factor behind this performance gap: \textbf{dimensional collapse} induced by the one-shot prediction paradigm.

-Most existing Image Manipulation Localization (IML) methods~\cite{MVSS_2021,objectformer_2022,CAT-Net2022,liu2022pscc,NCL_IML_2023,trufor2023,zhu2025mesorch} adopt a one-shot prediction paradigm.
-In this paradigm, a model inputs an image and directly outputs a unified binary mask (Fig.~\ref{fig:intro}(a)) to identify all potentially manipulated regions, answering the question of \textit{where} the manipulation occurred.
+Most existing IML methods~\cite{MVSS_2021,objectformer_2022,CAT-Net2022,liu2022pscc,trufor2023,zhu2025mesorch,tan2025veritas} adopt a one-shot prediction paradigm.
+In this paradigm, a model inputs an image and directly outputs a unified binary mask (Fig.~\ref{fig:intro}(a)) to identify all potentially manipulated regions, answering \textit{where} the manipulation occurred.
 This paradigm indeed offers enhanced interpretability over simple binary classification and has achieved notable success on current benchmarks.
-Nevertheless, it fundamentally oversimplifies the intrinsic nature of complex, localized image manipulations in real-world scenarios.
+Nevertheless, it overly simplifies the multi-stage synthesis pipelines used in existing datasets.